 In DC fast charging or Level 3 charging, the AC power from the grid is directly supplied to the Battery Pack.
 As shown in the figure above, we can see that there is a AC/DC converter in-built in the DC charger itself.
 Hence it eliminates the need for OBC in this level of charging.
 Therefore, this helps in reducing the charging time.
 The EVSE is arranged in stacks to deliver high current because a single stack will not be able to supply high current.
 Hence, there is no role of OBC in DC Charging.

-There are mainly two types of on-board chargers :
+There are mainly two types of EV on board chargers :

 In OBCs using a rectifier, high power AC input is converted to DC power and provides Power Factor Correction.
 To boost the power factor to unity, a power factor correction (PFC) circuit removes harmonic distortion in the supply current and provides a current waveform that is close to a basic sine wave.
 This section of the charger determines whether it can use one, two, or all three alternating current phases.
 In addition, the DC/DC converter must isolate the power grid from the HV dc bus and the HV dc bus from the LV dc bus for safety reasons.